3 Ninjas Kick Back

 3 Ninjas Kick Back is a 1994 American martial arts film directed by Charles T. Kanganis.
 It is a sequel to the film 3 Ninjas.
 Despite being released as the second installment of the franchise, Kick Back is chronologically the third installment of the 3 Ninjas series.
 Originally the other sequel 3 Ninjas Knuckle Up was shot back-to-back with the first film and with the original cast, but due to distribution issues it was released in 1995.
-Max Elliott Slade is the only actor to reprise his role from the previous films as Jeffrey "Colt" Douglas, one of the three main characters.
+Max Elliott Slade is the only actor to reprise his role from the previous film as Jeffrey "Colt" Douglas, one of the three main characters.
 The film has a continuity error in which Mori's last name changes from Tanaka to Shintaro for no apparent reason.

 It is the only film in the series to receive a video game adaptation.